reciprocalreviews/reciprocalapp/DESIGN.md

-  role uuid not null references roles(id) on delete cascade, -- The commitment they made committment uuid not null references commitment(id) on delete cascade, -- Relevant expertise keywords for the role expertise text not null,
+  role uuid not null references roles(id) on delete cascade, -- The commitment they made committment uuid not null references commitment(id) on delete cascade, -- Relevant expertise keywords provided by the scholar for the role expertise text not null,
+  -- Whether the volunteer has agreed agreed boolean not null,
   -- How many papers they wish to review at any given time, or in this batch, null if not specified count integer
 );